Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: Lunar-based telescope assumptions

 \subsection{Site candidates}

-We select five candidate sites for the lunar-based telescope (Fig.~\ref{fig:sites}, Table~\ref{tab:sites}), chosen for their relevance to both baseline geometry and historic or proposed lunar missions.
+We select five candidate sites for the lunar-based telescope (Fig.~\ref{fig:sites}, Table~\ref{tab:sites}), chosen for their relevance to both baseline and historic or proposed lunar missions.
 These include S1, the point farthest from Earth, providing the maximum possible Moon–Earth baseline; the historic landing sites S2 (Apollo 11), S3 (Chang’E-5), and S4 (Chang’E-6); and S5, the lunar south pole, a leading candidate location for the ILRS mission.
 All site coordinates are given in the Mean Earth coordinate system, with differences from the Principal Axis system neglected \citep[$\sim$860 m;][]{Wang2021RemS13.590}.

 We assume the lunar-based telescope can observe a target only when its elevation angle exceeds 15$^\circ$.
 This elevation threshold is adopted to account for potential obscuration by the local lunar surface topography and is consistent with a commonly used minimum elevation constraint for ground-based radio telescopes.
 Unlike ground-based telescopes, a lunar-based telescope’s source elevation varies periodically with the Moon’s sidereal rotation.
 We calculate the total observable duration (in days) for each site over one lunar sidereal month for any celestial location.

-Figure~\ref{fig:obs_time} shows the resulting spatial distribution of observable durations, with the positions of the SMBH candidates indicated.
+Figure~\ref{fig:obs_time} presents the resulting sky maps of observable durations for sites S1-S5 (panels a-e), with the positions of SMBH candidates overlaid.
+Each map is constructed by evaluating the elevation angle of sources located on a grid across the celestial sphere and accumulating the time over one sidereal month during which the elevation exceeds 15$^\circ$.
+This accumulated time is defined as the observable duration and is represented by color bars.
+We compare the differences in map patterns across different sites and assess their impact on all candidate sources.